 THESE SHOULD BE REPORTED IN PERSON TO A SENIOR LEADER OR MEMBER OF THE SAFEGUARDING TEAM.

-Our Safeguarding Governor is Marianne Hooper who monitors that the school meets all statutory requirements in regard to Safeguarding.
+Our Safeguarding Governor is Bryan Mitchell who monitors that the school meets all statutory requirements in regard to Safeguarding.

 Keeping children safe is of paramount importance at Cliftonville Primary and Pre- School.
 It underpins every decision we make on a day to day basis and is much more than having a suite of policies in place.
 It takes many forms including the recruitment of new staff, risk assessments for visits, health care plans for children (and staff) with long-term medical needs, site security, regular accredited child protection staff training, online safety lessons for children, water and rail safety and staff with accredited first-aid training.

 AT CLIFTONVILLE PRIMARY SCHOOL WE ARE COMMITTED TO SAFEGUARDING & PROMOTING THE WELL-BEING OF ALL CHILDREN AND EXPECT OUR STAFF AND VOLUNTEERS TO SHARE THIS COMMITMENT

 The Designated Safeguarding Lead (DSL) takes the lead responsibility for child protection, including support for other staff and information sharing with other agencies, developing policies and staff training.